KittyGiraudel/sass-guidelines/en/_variables.md

   // Include the mixin: it overrides the global variable.
   @include global-variable-overriding;

-  // Print the variable's value.
+  // Print the variable’s value.
   // It is the **local** one, since it shadows the global one.
   content: $variable;
 }